My CV

 Latest news

-• New preprint Complexity analysis of regularization methods for implicitly constrained least squares, joint with Akwum Onwunta.
+• Accepted paper (2024/10) The paper Complexity analysis of regularization methods for implicitly constrained least squares, co-authored with Akwum Onwunta, has appeared in Journal of Scientific Computing.

 Research interests